coh2-org/MakoCelo/README.md

 they are playing.
 Additional stats can be found by clicking the player name in the STATS window or using the PopUp menu option.

-Stats displayed by this program are limited to what is available in the local log file at runtime.
+Stats displayed are downloaded from Relic site http://www.companyofheroes.com/leaderboards via provided API.

 For a full featured program please search CELO on COH2.Org for the original program.
 The Company of Heroes ELO program.
 Or